Application for the Blended Intensive Teacher Training (BIT)

 A limited number of places are reserved specifically for participants with KA-1 funding.

-Participants are required to stay at the seminar hotel, which is priced at EUR 75 per night.
 Support is provided to help them identify cost-efficient travel options.

 As part of a formal selection process, applications are scored according to several criteria.
 Applicants who use their own Erasmus+ KA1 funding receive additional points in the scoring, which increases their chances of being offered a place.